 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Prostate Cancer, Advanced or Metastatic

-Sometimes there are no symptoms of either locally
+Sometimes there are no symptoms of locally advanced or metastatic prostate cancer.

-symptoms of locally advanced prostate cancer include:
+Less common symptoms of locally advanced prostate cancer may include:

 Symptoms of metastatic prostate cancer may include:

 Prostate cancer is usually a very slow-growing cancer.
 It may take years to grow large enough to cause any symptoms.
 Sometimes it never causes problems.
 But sometimes it grows quickly and may cause complications or death.

 Prostate cancer may grow beyond the prostate and into nearby tissues, such as the nearby seminal vesicles.
 This is called locally advanced prostate cancer.